- We advise you to exercise normal safety precautions in Oman. Exercise common sense and look out for suspicious behaviour, as you would in Australia.

 Women should take care when travelling alone, particularly at night.

 The safety standards of transport and tour operators, including adventure activities, are not always of a high standard.
 Sufficient safety equipment may not be provided and recommended maintenance standards and safety precautions may not be observed.

-When you are in Oman, be aware that local laws and penalties, including ones that appear harsh by Australian standards, do apply to you.
-If you are arrested or jailed, the Australian Government will do what it can to help you under our Consular Services Charter.
+You are subject to the local laws of Oman, including ones that appear harsh by Australian standards.
+If you’re arrested or jailed, the Australian Government will do what it can to help you under our Consular Services Charter.
 But we can't get you out of trouble or out of jail.
 Research laws before travelling, especially for an extended stay.

 The Australian Embassy in Riyadh does not have direct access to Omani Government institutions (police stations, jails, hospitals, etc) and is obliged to formally seek access via the Omani Embassy in Riyadh.
 This can cause delays for those requiring consular assistance.

 Penalties for drug offences are severe and include the death penalty.
 Possession of even small amounts of drugs is punishable by prison sentences of at least 12 months.
 See our Drugs page.

 Serious offences, such as murder, may attract the death penalty.

 Australians who might engage in activities that involve local legal matters, particularly with regard to family law (divorce, child custody and child support), are strongly advised to seek professional advice and ensure they are aware of their rights and responsibilities.
 Be aware that you may not be allowed to leave Oman if you are involved in commercial or labour disputes, have unpaid debts, or if legal proceedings are underway.